 Especially during pregnancy, it’s usually best to keep it simple, healthy, and pure.
-Here’s our simple approach – with help from the ABC’s – to plan a baby shower that celebrates the life and health of the baby, as well as the Earth she’ll be living on.
+Here’s our simple approach – with help from the ABC’s – to plan a green baby shower that celebrates the life and health of the baby, as well as the Earth she’ll be living on.

 Ask everyone to forgo fragrance.
 Avoid exposure to phthalates by making it clear in your invitations that this event is scent-free.